fadi-william/smarthost-challenge-algo-only/README.md

 # Room occupancy Manager - Algorithm Only Project

-The role of this sample project is to be build a room occupancy manager algorithm for SmartHost based on their requirements.
+The goal of this sample project is to be build a room occupancy manager algorithm for SmartHost based on their requirements.

 ## Some screenshots of the project